John George Nicolay: Death

 Poor health had forced Nicolay to resign as Marshal of the Supreme Court, and he suffered from a wide range of ailments in his final years.
 He lived with his daughter Helen Nicolay at her home at 212 B Street SE in Washington, D.C.
 He died at home of unspecified causes on September 26, 1901.
 He was buried at Oak Hill Cemetery in the city.

 In popular culture

-In the TV series Carl Sandburg's Lincoln, aired on NBC in 1974-1976, he was portrayed by Michael Cristofer.
+In the TV series Carl Sandburg's Lincoln, aired on NBC in 1974–1976, he was portrayed by Michael Cristofer.
 In the 1992 documentary Lincoln, the German-born Nicolay is voiced by the Austrian-born actor Arnold Schwarzenegger.
 In the 1988 NBC mini-series Lincoln, based on Gore Vidal's book, Nicolay is portrayed by actor Richard Travis.
-In the 2012 film Lincoln, Nicolay is portrayed by Jeremy Strong.
+In Steven Spielberg's 2012 film Lincoln, Nicolay is portrayed by Jeremy Strong.
 In the 2017 documentary film The Gettysburg Address, Nicolay is portrayed by actor William Fichtner.